Pacific Northwest Ballet

-Pacific Northwest Ballet (PNB) is a ballet company based in Seattle, Washington, in the United States.
+Pacific Northwest Ballet (PNB) is an American ballet company based in Seattle, Washington.
 It is said to have the highest per capita attendance in the United States, with 11,000 subscribers in 2004.
-The company consists of 49 dancers; there are more than 100 performances throughout the year.
+The company consists of 49 dancers and hosts more than 100 performances throughout the year; it is especially known for its performance of the Stowell/Maurice Sendak Nutcracker, which it presented from 1983 through 2014 and produced as a feature film in 1986.

-PNB performs in McCaw Hall at the Seattle Center.
-It is especially known for its performance of the Stowell/Maurice Sendak Nutcracker, which it had presented from 1983 through 2014, as well as made into a feature film.
-In 2006, the company was chosen to perform in the Fall for Dance Festival at New York's City Center Theatre and at the Jacob's Pillow Dance Festival.
+In 2006, the company was chosen to perform at the Jacob's Pillow Dance Festival and New York City Center's Fall for Dance Festival.

+PNB performs at Marion Oliver McCaw Hall in the Seattle Center.

 History

-Pacific Northwest Ballet was founded in 1972, after the two-month residency of First Chamber Dance Company, as part of the Seattle Opera and named the Pacific Northwest Dance Association.
+Pacific Northwest Ballet was founded in 1972 following the two-month residency of the First Chamber Dance Company, as part of Seattle Opera and named the Pacific Northwest Dance Association.
 Under the directorship of Kent Stowell and Francia Russell, originally of New York City Ballet, it broke away from the Opera in 1977 and took its current name in 1978.
 Stowell and Russell left at the end of the 2004–2005 season.
 A portrait by artist Michele Rushworth was painted of Stowell and Russell and installed in the Phelps Center, Seattle, to commemorate their careers and retirement.
 Both had studied with and danced for George Balanchine.

 In July 2005, Peter Boal succeeded Stowell and Russell as artistic director following their retirement.
 After dancing with the New York City Ballet for 22 years, he had been a full-time faculty member at The School of American Ballet from 1995-2005.

 In 2013, the company and its orchestra toured to New York for the first time in sixteen years.
 The New York Times dance critic Alastair Macaulay, stated of their presentation that "This is a true company," more "unified in its understanding of Balanchine" than the New York City Ballet.

 In 2012, PNB brought in Twyla Tharp as its first artist in residence for a year-long residency.